 - Canada’s French speaking province of Quebec, where provincial regulations stipulate that any sign containing English posted by a business must also post the same text in French in letters at least twice the size of the English text.

-- The Chinese government, which attempts to protect the integrity of its language by removing the use of foreign words and removes foreign words from dictionaries.
+- The Chinese government, which attempts to protect the integrity of its language by removing foreign words from dictionaries.

 The most common methods used to protect language

 While legally and government-enforced methods may be effective to a point, the UN and others agree there are better ways to preserve a country’s mainstream languages as well as lesser-used dialects.

 Recorded and printed documentation are essential for preserving languages’ sound and context.
 Linguists, anthropologists, and committed citizens work to interview, record, and document languages to preserve them via durable, physical media.
 These resources are published and preserved in libraries, academic institutions, museums, and cultural centers.

 Both teaching and participating in language classes are excellent ways to keep a language alive.
 Typically, elders volunteer or are paid small stipends to lead classes for a community.
 Speaking a language—even if only in a classroom or occasional conversational setting—is enough to give stronger and greater value to its words and nuanced meanings, some of which may not translate directly in any other language.

 On one hand, it can seem like digital and social media outlets are major players in drowning out languages – particularly since English is these outlets’ dominant language.
 On the other hand, those who wish to preserve indigenous languages have realized these are major modes of information sharing.
 Therefore, they utilize social media channels, YouTube, and other platforms to create courses, share expressions or sayings that are fading from the repertoire, record Karaoke versions of traditional songs with printed lyrics, and to affordably maintain a preservable record—audio, video, and text—of the target language.

 Insist on speaking your native language